A special Debarre-Voisin fourfold: The Peskine variety

 \begin{proposition} For the special trivector $\bsigma$, the singular locus of the Peskine variety $X_1^\bsigma$ consists of the $55$ distinct points

 where the rank of $\bsigma$ is equal to $4$ instead of $6$.
-The group $\bG$ acts transitively on these $55$ points. \end{proposition} \begin{proof} Since we have already obtained the ideal of the rank-$4$ locus, a Gröbner bases computation allows us to obtain the explicit coordinates for the underlying points all at once and verify that there are $55$ distinct solutions (the author wrote a \Macaulay\ package, {\tt RationalPoints2}, that can perform this computation easily).
-But to better understand the action of the group~$\bG$ on these points, we will explain another step-by-step procedure to solve the system using this group action.
+The group $\GG$ acts transitively on these $55$ points. \end{proposition} \begin{proof} Since we have already obtained the ideal of the rank-$4$ locus, to verify that there are 55 distinct points, we can compute the radical in \Macaulay{} to check that it is, indeed, reduced.

+Alternatively, we can use a Gröbner bases computation to obtain the explicit coordinates for the underlying points and verify that there are $55$ distinct solutions (the author wrote a \Macaulay{} package, {\tt RationalPoints2}, that can perform this computation to produce the explicit coordinates).
+However, to better understand the action of the group~$\GG$ on these points, we will explain another step-by-step procedure to solve the system using this group action.

 We first consider the hyperplane $x_0+x_1+x_2+x_3+x_4=0$.
 The intersection of this hyperplane with the singular locus is a subscheme of length $5$.
 To compute the coordinates of these $5$ points, we can use elimination and obtain a degree-5 equation for $X\coloneqq x_1/x_0$